 To sum up, remember that the audition is not about the monologue; it is about you.
 Choose carefully, and when you're tired of one monologue, switch to another.

 Stuart Howard is a New York–based casting director for theater, TV, and film.
-Among his recent credits is the current Broadway revival of "West Side Story."
+Among his recent credits is the recent Broadway revival of "West Side Story."
 He received his Bachelor of Fine Arts degree from Carnegie Mellon University and has a master's degree in drama from Purdue University and a certificate in French classic theater from La Sorbonne.